 Its easy to see where YongNuo got their inspiration for the 662C.
 The case is almost identical in size to the Pixel King, except for the bulge on the one side of the King which holds that all important USB port which the 622C misses out on.

-The other addition as seen above is the extra button on the side which is a dedicated test fire button, something the King desperately lacked.
-Both units have screw lock PC sync ports which are not ideal, but do the job for now.
-YN have already indicated a move to regular sockets in the future (as seen in the latest flash unit).
+The other addition as seen below is the extra button on the side which is a dedicated test fire button, something the Kings desperately lacked.
+Both units have screw lock PC sync ports which are not ideal, but do the job.

 Locking rings on both units are smaller than ideal, I already had to use pliers to unlock the ring to remove the trigger from the camera once.
-And this is more important with the 622C as it needs to secure a flash on top on camera as well.
+And this is more important with the YN-622C as it needs to secure a flash on top of the pass through hotshoe when mounted on camera as well.

-Batteries are standard AA and appear to be lasting well.
+Batteries used are standard AA and appear to be lasting well.

-The case is well finished and feels quite solid which gives a little more confidence with the flash mounted than the kings.
+The case is well finished and feels quite solid.

 Because the YN-622C are transceivers they are exactly the same unit for both transmitter and receiver.
 So they have the same metal foot with TTL contacts on all units, and therefore no threaded mounting hole on the base.
 This means that if your umbrella swivel etc does not have a cold shoe already, you will need some form of coldshoe with threaded mounting hole in the base to attach a 5/8 stud etc.